Bayesian experimental design without posterior calculations: an adversarial approach: Theory: game theory approach

 \paragraph{Bayesian justification}

-Unlike $\mathcal{J}_{\text{FIG}}(\tau)$, $\mathcal{J}_{\text{ADV}}(\tau)$ is not defined as the expected value of a utility function.
+Unlike $\mathcal{J}_{\text{FIG}}(\tau)$, $\mathcal{J}_{\text{ADV}}(\tau)$ is not defined as the expectation of a utility function.
 Therefore the ``pseudo-Bayesian'' or ``fully Bayesian'' definitions of \cite{Ryan:2016} discussed in Section \ref{sec:utilities} cannot be directly applied.
-However, $\mathcal{J}_{\text{ADV}}(\tau)$ meets the spirit of the pseudo-Bayesian definition as it depends on Fisher information matrices rather than posteriors.
-Nonetheless, we have shown that it emerges from a game theoretic framework based on enabling an experimenter to estimate the full posterior well.
+However, $\mathcal{J}_{\text{ADV}}(\tau)$ meets the spirit of the pseudo-Bayesian definition as it depends on FIMs rather than posteriors.
+Nonetheless, we have shown it emerges from a game theoretic framework based on enabling an experimenter to estimate the posterior well.

 \paragraph{Link to $D$-optimality}